simondlr/mememarkets/README.md

 -> The cost of the coupon is dependent on how many action coupons are currently in supply for that meme.
 This algorithm is set in stone for each meme.
 It accrues linearly until a point where exponential costs take over.
 It's designed such that is unlikely (too costly) that any meme will have an outstanding supply of more than 10m coupons.
 -> Action coupons are dispensed for actions in the meme (anyone can build any app on top of this protocol to make the coupons usable/worth something).

 -> The beneficiary of the ETH used to buy the coupons are chosen by the buyer.
-A portion of funds are burnt to facilitate the fostering of the meme.
-For example, it will incentivize people to pay Vitalik Buterin in the #vitalikbuterin meme.
 -> Funds are locked for 1 month to avoid potential sybil attacks.
 This is a magic number and potential protocol improvements can be made.

-The whitepaper of the protocol design can be found here: https://docs.google.com/document/d/1CKK2jBYToHfkDM1XH4uVCSjXqOB6LxH8KdZbp8JHkqI/edit?usp=sharing
+The whitepaper of the protocol design can be found here: https://docs.google.com/document/d/1CKK2jBYToHfkDM1XH4uVCSjXqOB6LxH8KdZbp8JHkqI/edit?usp=sharing (slightly out of date atm).

+The purpose of this alpha is to test assumptions about the design and also to foster discussions on improving the protocol before releasing it more widely.

 # Technicals

-This is built using Truffle (beta of 3.x).
+This is built using Truffle 3.x.

 Solidity API: